apache/druid/docs/do-not-merge.md

 # Highlights

+change highglights to actual highlights and link to other sections w/ more details

 <!-- HIGHLIGHTS H2.
 FOR EACH MAJOR FEATURE FOR THE RELEASE -->

 ## Query from deep storage (experimental)

 Druid now supports querying segments that are stored only in deep storage.
-When you query from deep storage, you increase the data available for queries without necessarily having to scale your Historical processes to accommodate more data.
+When you query from deep storage, you can query larger  data available for queries without necessarily having to scale your Historical processes to accommodate more data.
 To take advantage of the potential storage savings, make sure you configure your load rules to not load all your segments onto Historical processes.

 Note that at least one segment of a datasource must be loaded onto a Historical process so that the Broker can plan the query.
 It can be any segment though.